Here's the latest from the Avantidrome if you missed it in your email inbox yesterday. Happy Easter 🐣

 From 11 tenders, SPARC selected the Waikato/BOP bid from the HoC as preferred tenderer and on the 14 September 2011, following a $6m investment from Waikato Regional Council; SPARC confirmed the Waikato/Bay of Plenty HoC as the successful tenderer.

 Construction of the Avantidrome began in June 2012 and was completed in February 2014 – taking a total of 21 months to complete.

 The track was officially opened by their Royal Highnesses Prince William and Princess Catherine, the Duke and Duchess of Cambridge, on 12 April 2014.

-One year on from opening, the Avantidrome is proving it’s worth in both the High Performance Sport realm, and the community.
+Five years on from opening, the Avantidrome is proving its worth in both the High Performance Sport realm, and the community.